istudyatuni/blog/content/why-i-dont-like-go.typ

         Right(Expr())
     ```

-    You can't comment line in the middle.
+    You can't comment last line.
 You can't "easily" add a new line.
 Just why
 // 14
 - When something can't be compiled (e.g. you don't use a variable) compiler will also show you errors in all places where module with this error is imported, so you should scan with yours eyes non-highlighted output where all lines are placed very tight to find an original error.
 Nice!
 // 5